Breezeemr/date-io/README.md

 # date-io

-## This repository is a fork of @dmtrKovalenko/date-io library that provides an adapter for the js-joda date library
+## This repository is a fork of @dmtrKovalenko/date-io library and provides an adapter for the js-joda date library

 **PLEASE NOTE:** Currently version 2 of @date-io/core is _NOT_ supported.
 This js-joda adapter is written to work with version v1.3.13 of @date-io/core.